camba1/cdCon21ScrewdriverHelmChart/README.md

 ```

 Notes:
-- Be very conservative with ```queue.resources.cpu``` request values as there will be Screwdriver will instantiate multiple pods at each step of a job.
+- Be very conservative with ```queue.resources.cpu``` request values as  Screwdriver will instantiate multiple pods at each step of a job.
 If the resource request are too high, the pods will not get scheduled.
-The values in this repo's Values.yaml for low cpu are the most a 3 cpu Minikube cluster can handle with dind jobs enabled
+The values in this repo's `Values.yaml` for `low` cpu category are the most a 3 cpu Minikube cluster can handle with dind jobs enabled
 - Running a single Redis instance is good in a resource constrained environments
 - The api.ecosystem and queue.ecosystem URLs must be set as described above for proper inter-service communication